mbloch/mapshaper/docs/development/label-tool-design.md

   with output size while the text does not.
 Reducing `-o width=` may therefore silently remove labels that were fine at nominal size; the export warning is the only signal.
-- **Stored measurements depend on the authoring browser's fonts.** The same string measured 888.8 px in Chromium and 567.6 px in Firefox, because of font fallback.
-So `label-text-width` reflects the metrics of whichever engine authored it, and a project moved between machines can disagree about whether a label fits.
-Widths should be rounded when stored so that reopening a project does not produce gratuitous diffs.
+- **Measurements depend on the measuring browser's fonts.** The same string measured 888.8 px in Chromium and 567.6 px in Firefox, because of font fallback.
+So whether a label fits, and how far an aligned block is held over, are answers from whichever engine is running the GUI.
+Since the measurement is now cached rather than stored (see "A measurement is not data"), it is taken fresh in each session and cannot arrive from another machine — which also means it cannot produce diffs when a project is reopened.
 - **CLI-authored path labels are never dropped**, since they carry no measurement and export fails open.
 - **Unprojected label paths are distorted.** A curve fitted in degree space